 The Original Case

 Common Cause Maryland member Stephen Shapiro challenged this map in court without the help of an attorney in 2013.
-After a single judge dismissed the case, Michael Kimberly at Mayer Brown took on the case pro bono and appealed the decision.
+After a single judge dismissed the case, Michael Kimberly at the Mayer Brown law firm took on the case pro bono and appealed the decision.
 In a unanimous 2015 opinion authored by Justice Scalia, the Court stated in Shapiro v.
 McManus that the case should have been heard by a three-judge panel.
-The Court added that it should not have been dismissed as “wholly insubstantial” or “obviously frivolous” because, whatever those terms mean “they cannot include a plea for relief based on a legal theory put forward by a Justice of this Court and uncontradicted by the majority in any of our cases.”
+The court added that it should not have been dismissed as “wholly insubstantial” or “obviously frivolous” because, whatever those terms mean “they cannot include a plea for relief based on a legal theory put forward by a Justice of this Court and uncontradicted by the majority in any of our cases.”
 Justice Scalia was referring to the plaintiffs’ First Amendment claim and Justice Kennedy’s concurring opinion in Vieth v.
 Jubelirer (2004), in which Kennedy states: